what to do when you're feeling a lack of inspiration

-In other words, when you are struggling with a lack of inspiration, engage in practices like therapy or journaling to help you cultivate more awareness of self; this includes identifying the behaviors, negative self-talk, and mental roadblocks holding you back.
+In other words, when you are struggling with a lack of inspiration, engage in practices like therapy or journaling to help you cultivate more awareness of self; this includes identifying the behaviors, negative thoughts or negative self-talk, and mental roadblocks that are holding you back.

 Trying Something New

-The next time you face a lack of inspiration, it’s time for you to try something new because sometimes, finding what inspires us is an active pursuit.
+The next time you face a lack of inspiration, it’s time for you to try something new, or find a new friend, or develop some new skills because sometimes, searching for what may inspire us is an active pursuit.
 Although, there is more to it than that.

-Stepping out of your comfort zone to show up and try something new is one thing.
+Stepping out of your comfort zone to showing up and trying something new should be one of your main goals.

-However, being completely present and mindful throughout that experience is what reels you into the process of inspiration – the process of being mentally stimulated to do or feel something.
+However, being completely present and mindful throughout these experiences is what reels you into the process of inspiration – the process of being mentally stimulated to do or feel something.